MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/apple-account-management.md

 Authentication of your Apple ID is performed on the command line with [fastlane](https://fastlane.tools/). fastlane must be installed on your machine for you to be successfully authenticated.
 More information on fastlane and how to install it is detailed in the [fastlane](~/ios/deploy-test/provisioning/fastlane/index.md) guides.

-The Apple Account dialog in Visual Studio for Mac allows you to do the following:
+The Apple Account dialog allows you to do the following:

 * **Create and Manage Certificates**
 * **Create and Manage Provisioning Profiles**

 Information on how to do this is described in this guide.

-You can also use the iOS Bundle Signing tools to do the following:
+You can also use the iOS Automatic Provisioning tools to automatically create and manage your Signing Identities, App IDs, and Provisioning Profiles.

-* **Add a new signing identity to an existing profile**
-* **Provision new devices**

 For more information on using these features, refer to the [Device Provisioning](~/ios/get-started/installation/device-provisioning/index.md) guide.
 ️
 ## Requirements

-Apple account management is available on Visual Studio for Mac.
-It is not currently available on Visual Studio for Windows.
+Apple account management is available on Visual Studio for Mac and Visual Studio 2017 (Version 15.7 and higher)

 You must have an Apple Developer account to use this feature.
 More information on Apple developer accounts is available in the [Device Provisioning](~/ios/get-started/installation/device-provisioning/index.md) guide.